-Information about registration requirements for your council and a copy of your council's Domestic Animal Management Plan will be available the pets or animals section of the Council website.
+Information about registration requirements for your council and a copy of your council's Domestic Animal Management Plan will be available in the 'pets' or 'animals' section of your Local Council's website.

 How many dogs can I have?

 If you are considering breeding, it is likely that you already have one or two dogs.